perlin-network/life/README.md

 go build

 # run your wasm program
-./life /path/to/your/wasm/program.wasm # entry point is `app_main` with no arguments by default
+# entry point is `app_main` by default if entry flag is omitted, array with
+# param in it is optional arguements for entrypoint. params should be converted into `int`.
+./life -entry 'method' /path/to/your/wasm/program.wasm [param,...]

 ```

 ## Executing WebAssembly Modules